nehalpimpale/8.4/README.md

 Hadoop 1.x has the following Limitations/Drawbacks:

-It is only suitable for Batch Processing of Huge amount of Data, which is already in Hadoop System.
+1.It is only suitable for Batch Processing of Huge amount of Data, which is already in Hadoop System.

-It is not suitable for Real-time Data Processing.
+2.It is not suitable for Real-time Data Processing.

-It is not suitable for Data Streaming.
+3.It is not suitable for Data Streaming.

-It supports upto 4000 Nodes per Cluster.
+4.It supports upto 4000 Nodes per Cluster.

-It has a single component : JobTracker to perform many activities like Resource Management, Job Scheduling, Job Monitoring, Re-scheduling Jobs etc.
+5.It has a single component : JobTracker to perform many activities like Resource Management, Job Scheduling, Job Monitoring, Re-scheduling Jobs etc.

-JobTracker is the single point of failure.
+6.JobTracker is the single point of failure.

-It does not support Multi-tenancy Support.
+7.It does not support Multi-tenancy Support.

-It supports only one Name Node and One Namespace per Cluster.
+8.It supports only one Name Node and One Namespace per Cluster.

-It does not support Horizontal Scalability.
+9.It does not support Horizontal Scalability.

-It runs only Map/Reduce jobs.
+10.It runs only Map/Reduce jobs.

-It follows Slots concept in HDFS to allocate Resources (Memory, RAM, CPU).
+11.It follows Slots concept in HDFS to allocate Resources (Memory, RAM, CPU).
 It has static Map and Reduce Slots.
 That means once it assigns resources to Map/Reduce jobs, it cannot re-use them even though some slots are idle.

 Hadoop 2.x solves Hadoop 1.x Limitations

 Hadoop 2.x has resolved most of the Hadoop 1.x limitations by using new architecture.

-By decoupling MapReduce component responsibilities into different components.
+1.By decoupling MapReduce component responsibilities into different components.

-By Introducing new YARN component for Resource management.
+2.By Introducing new YARN component for Resource management.

-By decoupling component’s responsibilities, it supports multiple namespace, Multi-tenancy, Higher Availability and Higher Scalability.
+3.By decoupling component’s responsibilities, it supports multiple namespace, Multi-tenancy, Higher Availability and Higher Scalability.
 Hadoop 2.x YARN Benefits

 Hadoop 2.x YARN has the following benefits.

-Highly Scalability
+1.Highly Scalability

-Highly Availability
+2.Highly Availability

-Supports Multiple Programming Models
+3.Supports Multiple Programming Models

-Supports Multi-Tenancy
+4.Supports Multi-Tenancy

-Supports Multiple Namespaces
+5.Supports Multiple Namespaces

-Improved Cluster Utilization
+6.Improved Cluster Utilization

-Supports Horizontal Scalability
+7.Supports Horizontal Scalability